dotnet/docs-maui/docs/platform-integration/essentials/contacts.md

 # [iOS](#tab/ios)

 - The `cancellationToken` parameter in the `GetAllAsync` method is only used on Windows.
-- The iOS platform does not support the `DisplayName` property natively, thus, the `DisplayName` value is constructed as "GivenName FamilyName".
+- The iOS platform doesn't support the `DisplayName` property natively, thus, the `DisplayName` value is constructed as "GivenName FamilyName".

 # [Windows](#tab/windows)